 The Butterfly House offers visitors a unique opportunity to learn about, photograph and get a close-up look at local butterflies in all stages of development.
 The exhibit features a 1,400-square-foot screened structure filled with natives including monarchs, sulphurs, hairstreaks, red-spotted purples, great spangled fritillaries, painted ladies and swallowtails stopping on a flower to sip nectar or flying about the house.
 In addition, the butterfly caterpillars are busy munching on the leaves of appropriate plants so that they can grow big enough to turn into a chrysalis and then emerge as a new butterfly!

 Pack some water and snacks and go on a discovery hike in our natural areas.
 Trails lead through wild-flower filled meadows, cool woodlands, and along and across gentle streams.
-The trails are clearly marked and all trails begin and end at the trailhead.
+The trails are clearly marked and all trails begin and end at their designated gates.
 There are 7 trails to choose from ranging from 0.9 miles to 8.5 miles; trail maps are available in the Visitor Center or you can click the link to view and print the Trails Map from home.